bedsongultom/apicrud-node-postgres/README.md

 Setting up an Express.js server

+## first step
-first step: To set up a Express.js app server, create a directory for the project to live in.**
+To set up a Express.js app server, create a directory for the project to live in.**

 mkdir apicrud-node-postgres
 cd apicrud-node-postgres

+## second step
-second step: We are going to install body-parser cors express pg pg-hstore sequelize.
+We are going to install body-parser cors express pg pg-hstore sequelize.

 npm i body-parser cors express pg pg-hstore sequelize

+## third step
-third step: we can either run npm init or npm init -y to create a package.json.
+we can either run npm init or npm init -y to create a package.json.

 {
   "name": "apicrud-node-postgres",